Joe Leaphorn: Personal life and education

 The mother of Joe Leaphorn was Anna Gorman.
-His maternal grandfather was Hosteen Klee Thlumie, called as Hosteen Klee by young Leaphorn.
+His maternal grandfather was Hosteen Klee Thlumie, called Hosteen Klee by young Leaphorn.
 As a child, Leaphorn was told the stories of the Navajo way of life (Listening Woman) by Thlumie.
 He was educated in the lower grades near home on the reservation, but sent to boarding school for the higher grades.
 He attended college at Arizona State University, where he completed a master's degree in anthropology, writing a thesis paper (Dance Hall of the Dead).
 In addition to anthropology, he has a lifelong interest in the many religions of American Indians and peoples of the world.
 In the earlier books of the series, Leaphorn is married to the love of his life, Emma.
 They have no children.
-Emma has survived an episode of cancer, but experiences a reoccurrence which she does not survive.
+Emma has survived an episode of cancer, but experiences a recurrence which she does not survive.
 Leaphorn is devastated.

 Later, Leaphorn becomes attracted to an anthropologist named Louisa Bourebonette, whom he meets while working on a case in Coyote Waits.
 Leaphorn is always in love with Emma, but he enjoys Louisa's sharp mind and her company.

 Leaphorn lives in the Navajo capital of Window Rock, Arizona.